 See some shots from UMES' first win and Coach Bobby Collins's 200th career victory.

-Clifford Reed, Jr. begins his third season as an Associate Head Coach with the Hawks.
+Reed spent the last three seasons as an Associate Head Coach with the Hawks.

 The Ormond Beach, Fla., native came to UMES with an extensive background in coaching as he has been manning basketball sidelines for over 20 years.
 His tenure has included coaching stints at three different collegiate institutions.
 Reed is one of the most respected coaches in the nation and he has experience building championship teams from the ground up.